 Winter presents a real challenge for the plants and animals in Gatineau Park.
 How do they survive the cold, the lack of light and the lack of food?

-Disclaimer: This blog was written in the winter of 2018–2019, before the COVID-19 pandemic.
+Disclaimer: This blog was written before the COVID-19 pandemic.
 Guided snowshoeing activities are cancelled until further notice.

 How Plants Weather the Winter